 Molecular modelling reveals that the configuration of the cWW influences their conformational preference in the binding pocket [Figure 5].
 A per-residue decomposition of the binding effective energy computed with MM-GBSA34 shows that they are stabilized by aromatic π-stacking and hydrogen bond interactions with neighboring residues [Figure S10+S12].
 As specified in the Methods section, we used five geometrical criteria to identify cWW conformations compatible with a SN2 methyl transfer mechanism in our MD simulations [Figure S12].
 In the remainder of the manuscript, we refer to these binding poses as “reactive conformations”.
 To optimize their interactions with the binding site, we subsequently refined their geometry at the semi-empirical QM level.
 Given the role of Y127 and its proximity to Y223, we supposed that polar interactions involving the substrate’s reactive indole and these residues are essential to catalysis.
 Thus, we compared the occurrence of such interactions among the cWW to rationalize the difference in reactivity observed in experiments.

 The unmethylated LD-cWW 7c does not form any reactive conformation.
 This is in agreement with experimental data showing that this substrate is inactive.
 Only a single conformation [Figure 5e] fulfilling two of the four geometric criteria (distance C3SAM - C7indole, angle C3SAM - C7indole - N9indole) could be identified.
 Of all tested substrates, the unmethylated LL-cWW 7a shows the largest conformational mobility in the binding pocket [Figure S13].
 However, only one reactive conformation [Figure 5a] could be isolated twice in the MD trajectory.
 The reactive indole in this conformation forms a hydrogen bond with the side chain of Y127.
 The unmethylated DD-cWW 7b adopts two types of reactive conformations isolated in 19 frames of the MD trajectory, which contains ~ 137000 frames.
 While 4 conformers out of 19 display an envelope-like geometry [Figure 5b,c], the rest adopt a boat-like conformation [Figure 5d] due to the high proximity of the two indole moieties fostered by the DD configuration [Figure S14].
-However, hydrogen bonds of the reactive indole to the Y127 and Y223 side chains were only found in poses showing an envelope-like conformation, whereas boat-like conformations do not interact with any residue and are, thus, unlikely to be catalytically active.
+However, hydrogen bonds of the reactive indole to the Y127 and Y223 side chains were only found in poses showing an envelope-like conformation, whereas boat-like conformations do not interact with any of these residues and are, thus, unlikely to be catalytically active.